mobgen/halo-documentation/pages/cms/content/cms_content_module_structure.md

 - **Multiple choice**: This field allows to select multiple values as a multiple checkboxes in the content creation form.
 - **Single select dropdown**: This field displays a dropdown that only allows one item selection in the content creation form.
 - **Multiple select dropdown**: This field displays a dropdown that allows multiple item selection in the content creation form.
-- **Single relation**: This field allows the creation of a relation between this field and a different module instance.
+- **Single relation**: This field allows the creation of a relation between this field and a different content structure instance.
-- **Multiple relation**: This field allows the creation of multiple relations between the field and different modules.
+- **Multiple relation**: This field allows the creation of multiple relations between the field and different content structures.

 ## Segmentation

 The content can be segmented based on tags, meaning the applications can display just the content targeted to them.
-Segmentation doesn't protect the content from accessibility between users to the same module, but it is intended to be used as a way to classify content.
+Segmentation doesn't protect the content from accessibility between users to the same content structure, but it is intended to be used as a way to classify content.

-In order to segment your content, first you need to add the relevant tags to the content module itself.
+In order to segment your content, first you need to add the relevant tags to the content structure itself.

 ### Apply a segmentation tag to a Content Item

-- Go to the module structure menu.
+- Go to the content structure menu.
 - In content tags section, press the button '*Add tags*'.
 - In the left dropdown select the tag type that will be looked at.
 In the right part you can search for a specific tag.
 - Once you have selected the tags that will be added to the content, press the '*Add*' button.